CihanTAYLAN/ccsyr-staff-panel/PROJECT.md

-# CCSYR Staff Panel Dokümantasyonu
+# CCSYR Staff Panel Documentation

-## Genel Bakış
+## Overview

-CCSYR Staff Panel, personel giriş-çıkış ve lokasyon takibini yönetmek için geliştirilmiş bir yönetim sistemidir.
-Tek bir panel üzerinden farklı yetki seviyelerine sahip kullanıcılar tarafından erişilebilir.
+CCSYR Staff Panel is a management system developed to track personnel check-ins/outs and locations.
+It can be accessed by users with different authorization levels through a single panel.

-### Proje Yapısı
+### Project Structure

 1. **Dashboard**

-   - Genel istatistikler
+   - General statistics
-   - Aktif personel sayısı
+   - Active personnel count
-   - Son 10 giriş-çıkış loglarını timeline olarak görüntüleme
+   - Timeline view of the last 10 check-in/out logs
-   - Lokasyonlara göre kullanıcı sayısını harita üzerinde ve liste olarak görüntüleme
+   - Map and list view of user distribution by location

-2. **Kullanıcılar** (Edit ve Delete işlemleri sadece Super Admin için yapılabilir)
+2. **Users** (Edit and Delete operations available only for Super Admin)

    - Model
      - name
      - email
      - password
-     - forcePasswordChange (true/false) default false (true ise kullanıcı ilk girişte yeni şifre modal ı otomatik olarak açılacak, kullanıcı kullanmak istediği şifreyi belirlenen şifre standartlarında güncelleyecek ve forcePasswordChange değeri false olarak güncellenecektir.)
+     - forcePasswordChange (true/false) default false (if true, a new password modal will automatically open on first login, the user will update their password according to the specified password standards, and the forcePasswordChange value will be updated to false.)
      - userType (Super Admin, Manager Admin, Personal)
      - status (Active, Inactive)
      - created_at
      - updated_at
      - currentLocation
-     - lastLoginDate - programatik olarak login olunan tarihi kaydeder
+     - lastLoginDate - programmatically records the login date
      - lastLoginUseragent
      - lastLoginOs
      - lastLoginDevice